-In comparison to the Nissin Fine Mode Nagare 330, Air Stage Hakubai 硬中硬 is a soft mid flex, while the Nagare is a soft full flex.
+In comparison to the Nissin Fine Mode Nagare 330, the Air Stage Hakubai 硬中硬 is a soft mid flex, while the Nagare is a soft full flex.
 Both would be great for micros.
 It just depends on which bend profile you prefer.

 The rods are soft enough to cast a line that will twitch when a micro takes your fly.
 I would use size 2.5 line or the YGK size 2.
 The rods are capable of casting the YGK size 1.5 if you are.
 The tippet rating for the

 Air Stage Hakubai 硬中硬 is 9X to 7X.
 I absolutely would not exceed 7X!